ELITEv5/SunPLS/Documents/The_Monetary_Policy_Engine.md

 The controller includes an emergency safety mechanism.

-If vault health across the system drops below a defined threshold:
+If vault system health drops below 120% at the start of an epoch:

 ```
-r = MAX_RATE
+r = MAX_RATE (20% APR)
 ```

-This forces borrowing costs to increase rapidly, encouraging:
+This check runs before oracle resolution and cannot be bypassed by oracle failure.
+It forces borrowing costs to increase rapidly, encouraging:

 - debt repayment
 - deleveraging